Penrite

-Penrite Oil Company is an Australian independent international lubricants company established in 1926.
-The head office is located in Dandenong South in Melbourne, Australia, with other major offices in Sydney, Brisbane, Adelaide, Perth and Auckland, New Zealand and the United Kingdom, exporting to over 50 countries in Europe, Asia and the United States of America.
+Penrite is an Australian independent international lubricants company for vehicles established in 1926.
+The head office is located in Dandenong South in Melbourne, Australia, with other major offices in Sydney, Brisbane, Adelaide, Perth and Auckland, New Zealand and the United Kingdom, exporting to over 50 countries in Europe, Asia and the United States.
 The company is privately owned.

 Penrite manufactures over 170 different products across 12 different market segments.
-The product range includes Motor oil, Automatic Transmission Fluids, Gear & Differential Oils, Heavy Duty, Hydraulic & Gear Oils, Industrial, Farm and Construction products, 2/4 Stroke & Garden Equipment Oils, Greases, Coolants, Fuel Treatments & Additives, Car Care, Motorcycle & Marine products, Veteran Vintage & Classic products, Brake Fluids & Power Steering & Suspension Fluids.
+The product range includes Motor oil, Automatic Transmission Fluids, Gear & Differential Oils, Heavy Duty, Hydraulic & Gear Oils, Industrial, Farm and Construction products, 2/4 Stroke & Garden Equipment Oils, Greases, Coolants, Fuel Treatments & Additives, Car Care, Motorcycle & Marine products, Veteran Vintage & Classic products, Brake Fluids and Power Steering & Suspension Fluids.

 History

-In 1926, 16 year old Les Mecoles founded Penrite Oil Company from his parents’ home in St Kilda, Victoria, Australia.
+In 1926, 16 year old Les Mecoles founded Penrite Oil Company from his parents’ home in St Kilda, Melbourne, Australia.
 The first batches of oil were made on his mother's kitchen stove and delivered to service stations, milling factories and the local shipping port using his father's wheelbarrow.
-As the business began to grow, a new blending facility was built in Richmond, Victoria.
+As the business began to grow, a new blending facility was built in Richmond.

-After several years, Penrite again moved to Abbotsford, Victoria due to further growth as Melbourne and regional Victoria grew in population and the road and railway network expanded across Australia.
-In 1965, Penrite again was forced to move to nearby Brunswick East, Victoria as the Abbotsford site was purchased by the Government of Victoria to make way for the newly commissioned Eastern Freeway (Melbourne).
+After several years, Penrite again moved to Abbotsford due to further growth as Melbourne and regional Victoria grew in population and the road and railway network expanded across Australia.
+In 1965, Penrite again was forced to move to nearby Brunswick East as the Abbotsford site was purchased by the Government of Victoria to make way for the newly commissioned Eastern Freeway.
 The business continued to grow, but in 1979, Les Mecoles, suffering from poor health, sold the company to John and Margaret Dymond.

 In 1981, Penrite launched its flagship range of multigrade motor oils known as HPR (High Performance Range), identified to solve modern engine oil consumption problems and tailored for the local Australian driving conditions.
 During the late 1980s to mid-1990s, Penrite continued to grow and expand, opening up new distribution channels and market segments.
 A second blending facility was opened in Brisbane, soon followed by new warehousing in Perth, Adelaide, Hobart, Sydney and Darwin.
 Exports commenced in New Zealand, Southeast Asia, the United States, the United Kingdom and Europe.

-In 1997, the existing blending facility in Brunswick East could no longer keep up with the demand and was relocated to Wantirna South, Victoria in Melbourne's east and soon after, the Brisbane site was also relocated to larger premises in Crestmead, Queensland.
-In 2016, Penrite opened a new blending facility and moved the head office from Wantirna South to Dandenong South, Victoria.
+In 1997, the existing blending facility in Brunswick East could no longer keep up with the demand and was relocated to Wantirna South in Melbourne's east and soon after, the Brisbane site was also relocated to larger premises in Crestmead.
+In 2016, Penrite opened a new blending facility and moved the head office from Wantirna South to Dandenong South.